How to get the most out of travel credit cards

 Take advantage of credit card welcome bonuses

 Though it’s never a good idea to apply for a new credit card strictly for its welcome bonus, if there’s a credit card with a good welcome bonus that you’re already eying, it’s worth taking that bonus into consideration when making your final decision.
 Take the CardName, for example.
-Not only is this a great, flexible card for travel (it earns 2X miles on all purchases which can then be redeemed to cover travel purchases), it is also currently offering a valuable welcome bonus to new cardholders.
-New cardholders who spend $4,000 with the card in the first three months of opening an account can earn a one-time bonus of 75,000 miles, a bonus worth as much as $750 toward travel.
+Not only is this a great, flexible card for travel (it earns 2X miles on all purchases which can then be redeemed to cover travel purchases), it is also earns 5X miles on hotels, vacation rentals and rental cars booked through Capital One Travel.
+New cardholders who spend $4,000 with the card in the first three months of opening an account can earn 75,000 miles once you spend $4,000 on purchases within three months from account opening, equal to $750 in travel!
 Depending on your travel plans, this has the potential to go a long way.

 Avoid overpaying overseas